 What Is The Safest Covering For Stairs?

-- If the senior person has problems raising their foot then wooden steps may be easier simply because it decreases how high they have to raise their foot (I know it’s a small amount but when you have problems raising your foot, every quarter inch counts).
+- If the senior person has problems raising their foot then wooden steps may be easier simply because it decreases how high they have to raise their foot.
+I know it’s a small amount but when you have problems raising your foot, I personally know that every quarter inch counts.
+My mom in law had a very difficult time raising her foot high enough to go upstairs on hardwood flooring.
+If there had been carpet added to her steps it would have been impossible for her.

 - If the steps are slippery for the older adult (if they are wood or tile or vinyl) then some types of carpeting or stair treads might work to make them less slippery.